jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 ### Instance methods

 The `RexxUnicodeServices` class defines no instance methods of its own.
-Since the class cannot be instantiated, the inherited instance methods from Object cannot be used either.

 ## RexxUnicode Class